-The Texas Department of State Health Services HIV Care Services Program and University Health Ryan White Administration Staff continually monitor, propose revisions, and update the SOC as needed.
+The University Health Ryan White Administration Staff continually monitor, propose revisions, and update the SOC as needed.
 Comments regarding this document or considerations for future revisions should be directed in writing to the following University Health Ryan White Program Administration.